ItsSun/Project-Actronix/README.md

 Project Actronix is a fork of OpenShot Video Editor.
-OpenShot Video Editor is an award-winning free and open-source video editor for Linux, Mac, and Windows, and is dedicated to delivering high quality video editing and animation solutions to the world.
+I want to make the fork look like Windows Movie Maker, but with more modern and old but useful features, something like blender, but targeted towards You Tubers.
+Following is original Open Shot Description.

 ## Build Status